Robert J. Webber

 or take a look at the projects below.

-To provide new insight, I proved the convergence of VAC estimates and derived error bounds
+I established the convergence of VAC estimates

 and there is not a good understanding of why this occurs.